So, the packers came today.

 They were here to well, pack…as their titles clearly state.

 I feel like we were pretty prepared, but not really fully prepared.
 It’s one of those things that takes forever to get here, then happens all at once and you’re sitting there the day after like ‘Wait.
 It’s over?’.
-That’s how is will be.
+That’s how this will be.
 I can tell.

 We gave them a tour, told them what was going and what was not.
 What was ready and what was not.
 But that didn’t prevent a few funnies: